Swiss railway clock: Adoptions by other railways

 In August 2020, Ñuñoa Station in the Santiago Metro had a Swiss railway clock installed on it.

-Kowloon and the New Territories, Hong Kong

 The British Section of the Kowloon–Canton Railway (renamed the KCR East Rail in the late 1990s) in Kowloon and the New Territories, Hong Kong has used the Swiss railway clock since the 1980s on platforms and concourses with its logo on the clock.
 The same clock was also installed in stations along the KCR West Rail and the KCR Ma On Shan Rail opened in 2003 and 2004 respectively.
 With their operation leased as a service concession by its owner and then operator Kowloon–Canton Railway Corporation to the MTR Corporation Limited in 2008, the logo was covered by the new operator.
 As of September 2022, the new operator has been found retiring station clocks and discarding them as scrap metal.